ArjunMehta01/ECE422-Proj2-StartKit/README.md

     $ pip install requests
     ```

+3. On the `Swarm Manager` install node, Python3, and pip
+s
-3. Then, you need to install *Docker* on VMs that constitute your Swarm Cluster.
+4. Then, you need to install *Docker* on VMs that constitute your Swarm Cluster.
 Run the following on each node.
     ```bash
     $ sudo apt update
     $ sudo apt -y install docker.io
     ```

-4. Now that Docker is installed on the two VMs, you will create the Swarm cluster.
+5. Now that Docker is installed on the two VMs, you will create the Swarm cluster.
     1. For the VM that you want to be your Swarm Manger run:
     ```bash
     $ sudo docker swarm init